Tefx/Brick/README.md

 ![DAG](test/merge.png)

-It can be run as normal Python program:
+It can then run as normal Python program:

 ![RUN](test/doc_data/run.png)